hammer icon

 Choose the right coverage limits

-Minimum limits get you licensed and compliant, but a real claim on a commercial job site can exhaust them fast.
-Set limits around your realistic worst-case scenario: the cost of serious property damage on a high-value project, a catastrophic injury claim, and what your subcontracts and client agreements actually require.
-Many commercial GCs and government jobs require limits well above state minimums.
+Minimum limits keep you licensed and compliant, but a real claim on a commercial job site can burn through them fast.
+Set your limits around your realistic worst-case scenario: the cost of serious property damage on a high-value project, a major injury claim and what your subcontracts and client agreements actually require.
+Many commercial general contractors and government jobs require limits well above state minimums.

 4. 4